bcampbell/tb-notes/architecture/copy_move_delete.md

-# Assorted notes on copying messages
+# Assorted notes on copying/moving/deleting messages

 nsIMsgCopyService is a sort of front end for copying messages about, without worrying too much about the folder types involved.